jeanropke/RDR2CollectorsMap/.github/ISSUE_TEMPLATE/missing-item.md

 * What day cycle it is?
 * Coordinates or a clear image of the location
 * Include the item name

+Coordinates can be found by setting the `Show coordinates on click` to `Yes`